BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 What Is the BRRRR Method?

 BRRRR stands for Buy, Rehab, Rent, Refinance, Repeat.
-It is a systematic approach to building a rental portfolio by recycling the same pool of capital across multiple deals.
-Here is how each step works:
+It is a systematic approach to building a rental portfolio by recycling the same pool of capital across multiple deals:

-- Buy -- Acquire a distressed or undervalued property below market value.
-The discount is where your margin lives.
+- Buy — Acquire a distressed or undervalued property below market value.
 You are typically buying off-market, at auction, or from motivated sellers.

-- Rehab -- Renovate the property to increase its value and make it rent-ready.
+- Rehab — Renovate the property to increase its value and make it rent-ready.
 This is where you force appreciation.
-The scope can range from cosmetic updates to full gut renovations depending on the deal.

-- Rent -- Place a qualified tenant and stabilize the property with consistent rental income.
-This step is critical because lenders will underwrite your refinance based on the property's income, not yours.
+- Rent — Place a qualified tenant and stabilize the property with consistent rental income.
+Lenders will underwrite your refinance based on the property's income, not yours.

-- Refinance -- Replace your short-term acquisition and rehab financing with a long-term loan based on the property's new appraised value (the after-repair value, or ARV).
+- Refinance — Replace your short-term financing with a long-term loan based on the property's new appraised value (ARV).
 If your numbers are right, the refinance proceeds pay off the original loan and return most of your cash.

-- Repeat -- Take the recovered capital and deploy it into the next deal.
-Each completed cycle adds a cash-flowing rental to your portfolio without permanently tying up your capital.
+- Repeat — Deploy the recovered capital into the next deal.
+Each completed cycle adds a cash-flowing rental to your portfolio without permanently tying up capital.

 Why Investors Use the BRRRR Strategy

-BRRRR is not the only way to build a rental portfolio, but it solves a specific problem that most buy-and-hold investors face: capital gets locked up.
-If you buy a rental property with a 25% down payment and leave it there, you need fresh capital for every subsequent acquisition.
-At that rate, most investors plateau at two or three properties before they run out of deployable cash.
+BRRRR solves a specific problem: capital gets locked up.
+If you buy a rental with a 25% down payment and leave it there, you need fresh capital for every subsequent acquisition.
+Most investors plateau at two or three properties before they run out of deployable cash.

-- Forced appreciation -- Unlike waiting for the market to push values up, you create equity immediately through renovation.
-This gives you control over the timeline and the margin.
+- Forced appreciation — Unlike waiting for the market to push values up, you create equity immediately through renovation.

-- Portfolio velocity -- Because capital comes back to you after each refinance, you can do multiple deals per year with the same pool of money.
+- Portfolio velocity — Capital comes back to you after each refinance.
 An investor who completes three BRRRR cycles a year adds three rentals annually without raising additional capital.

-- Compounding cash flow -- Each property added to the portfolio generates rental income, which increases your total cash flow and your capacity to absorb the carrying costs of future deals.
+- Compounding cash flow — Each property added to the portfolio generates rental income, increasing your total cash flow.

 How to Finance Each Phase of BRRRR

 The acquisition and renovation phase requires short-term capital that is fast, flexible, and structured for value-add projects.
-Conventional lenders are not built for this.
-They underwrite based on the current condition of the property, require extensive income documentation, and take 30 to 45 days to close.
-By the time a conventional loan funds, the deal is gone.
+Conventional lenders are not built for this — they underwrite based on the current condition of the property, require extensive income documentation, and take 30 to 45 days to close.

 The right product for this phase is a bridge loan or fix-and-flip loan.
-These are short-term loans (typically 12 to 18 months) from private lenders that are designed specifically for acquisition and renovation.
-Key characteristics include:
+Key characteristics:

-- Underwriting based on the ARV rather than (or in addition to) the as-is value
+- Underwriting based on the ARV, not just the as-is value

 - Rehab funds disbursed in draws as work is completed